carpentries/instructor-training/episodes/01-welcome.md

 are official Lesson Programs of the Carpentries.
 Together, they comprise communities of volunteer researchers, educators, and more who develop lessons and teach intensive one to two day workshops on basic computing and data skills for researchers.
-Software Carpentry focuses on helping researchers develop foundational computational skills; Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle; and Library Carpentry focuses on teaching data skills to people working in library- and information-related roles.
+* Software Carpentry focuses on helping researchers develop foundational computational skills
+* Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle
+* Library Carpentry focuses on teaching data skills to people working in library- and information-related roles.

 The main goal of these organizations is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable